teddybradford/spotify-to-tidal/readme.md

 spotify_to_tidal --uri 1ABCDEqsABCD6EaABCDa0a # accepts playlist id or full playlist uri
 ```

-or sync just your 'Liked Songs' with:
+or sync just your Liked Songs (favorites) with:

 ```bash
 spotify_to_tidal --sync-favorites